Witness (Better Call Saul): Production

 The episode was directed by the series creator Vince Gilligan and was written by executive producer Thomas Schnauz, who previously wrote the season 2 episode "Fifi".

 This episode features the return of three Breaking Bad cast members: Giancarlo Esposito (Gus Fring), Tina Parker (Saul's secretary Francesca Liddy), and Jeremiah Bitsui (Gus's henchman Victor).
-In a Q&A with AMC, Esposito expressed excitement on his return into the Breaking Bad world saying "I'm extremely excited.
+In a Q&A with AMC, Esposito expressed excitement about his return to the Breaking Bad world, saying, "I'm extremely excited.
 I'm over the moon.
 I love this family of filmmakers a great deal.
 I know Better Call Saul is a little bit of a different show than Breaking Bad was and I love the success it's had.
 It has such wonderful talent in the show.
 Bob Odenkirk is just stellar.
 Obviously the opportunity to tell some of the backstory of Gus and how he rose to power and how he came to be is always something I've wanted to explore in a very subtle way in the right venue."
-He also distinguished the show's version of Gus from the original show describing his character as "a little fresher, a little less jaded.
+He also distinguished the show's version of Gus from the original show, describing his character as "a little fresher, a little less jaded.
 The time period alone takes us to a time where his look may be little bit different.
 I wanted him to be little more hopeful, a little more energetic, maybe not as definitive in some of his actions because he's a Gus that we've never met before."